CodingAvenue/codestop-course-db-in-php/content/PreparedStatement/PreparedStatement.facts.md

 ### Facts for Prepared Statement lesson:

-A `prepared statement` is used to execute an SQL statement multiple times with the same or different parameter values.
+A `prepared statement` is used to compile an SQL statement once and executes multiple times with the same or different parameters.
+Parameters in a prepared statement can be substituted with `placeholders` which is helpful against SQL injection attacks.

+- A `placeholder` is often indicated by a question mark `?` called `positional placeholder` or a colon followed by a variable name `:variable_name` called `named placeholder`.

+- SQL injection `(SQLI)` is a code injection technique that alters SQL commands and exposes hidden data.
+It could bypass authentication then accesses, modifies, and deletes data in a database.

 The execution of a prepared statement consists of using `prepare()` and `execute()` methods.

-- The `PDO::prepare()` method prepares an SQL statement for execution using the `PDOStatement::execute()` method and returns a `PDOStatement` object.
+- The `PDO::prepare()` method prepares an SQL statement for execution and returns a `PDOStatement` object.

-- The `PDOStatement::execute()` method executes a prepared statement and returns `true` on success or `false` on failure.
+- The `PDOStatement::execute()` method executes the prepared statement.

-- The `PDOStatement::fetchAll()` method fetches a result set and returns an array of the remaining rows in a result set.
+- The `PDOStatement::fetchAll()` method fetches all the result set rows.

-Using `placeholders` instead of actual parameter values in a prepared statement is useful against SQL injection attacks because `placeholders` substitute the actual input values in an SQL statement.
-A `placeholder` is often indicated by a question mark `?` called `positional placeholder` or a colon followed by a variable name `:variable_name` called `named placeholder`.

-SQL injection `(SQLI)` is a code injection technique that alters SQL commands and exposes hidden data.
-It could bypass authentication then accesses, modifies, and deletes data in a database.

 The example code below shows how to prepare and execute an SQL statement using different types of placeholder in PHP.